Major, minor, honours

 The Honours program requires that you develop a working relationship with a professor who will supervise your thesis and oversee your Honours project.
 They also assist you with any questions that you may have in completing your project.

-Join the School of Land Use and Environmental Change Student Association (SLUECSA) and make new connections.
-SLUECSA provides a social hub for geography students and organizes many events such as hiking and ski trips, skating parties, and pub nights.
+Join the Student Association and make new connections.
+The association provides a social hub for geography students and organizes many events such as hiking and ski trips, skating parties, and pub nights.

 Make your voice heard on campus and join the Sustainable UFV team.
 If you are passionate about the environment, Sustainable UFV welcomes you to share your ideas on what UFV's priorities should be and what strategies could be used to green the UFV campus.